grahamwaters/seeking-contributors/CONTRIBUTING.md

 Adding your project is as simple as copying the url of your repo and following the instructions below.

 ## Instructions

+1. Fork this repository first.
+2. Then git clone the repo to your local machine.
+3. Make your edits to the repo by following the instructions below.

+## Post-Cloning Instructions

 * Copy the url of your repo on GitHub.

 ![fig0](images/fig4.png)